 7. Credit.
 Even though your child might not have a credit rating yet, it’s important to protect it.
 You can protect your child’s future credit by contacting each credit bureau (e.g., Equifax, Experian and TransUnion).
 That will prevent a person, merchant or institution from opening a new account in your child’s name and using their credit before they become adults and need a credit rating.

 - Reputational risk—Emphasize that “forever” applies to their texts, comments in online gaming platforms, email, video and posts to any social media.
 At the same time it’s great that they are learning how to express themselves, they need to understand that any negative, inflammatory or intimidating comments they make about a topic or person can have serious reputational consequences, affecting their future applications for scholarships, colleges and jobs.

 - Fraud, identity theft and old-fashioned burglary—Hackers may use information that children divulge in their social media posts that makes you and your family vulnerable to cybercrime (and house break-ins).
 Educate your children not to reveal upcoming vacation plans, check into locations online or post real-time photos of themselves while away from home.

 - Physical safety—Of course, you’ll want to warn your children against interacting online with anyone they do not know.
 Your children should be communicating only with trusted and designated individuals.
 You might even consider setting up approved contact lists on their devices.

 It often helps children comply if the whole family is subject to the same rules.
 Here’s a sample list of rules to help you craft your family’s cyber guidelines:

 Cybersecurity is a key concern for J.P.
 Morgan; we are dedicated to protecting your financial life.
 If you want to learn more about cybersecurity for your children, please contact your J.P.
-Morgan representative.
+Morgan team member.
 Be sure to ask for a copy of our workbook, Teaching your children about wealth, which includes cyber tips for every age group.